bogdandonduk/StorageToolbox/README.md

 # StorageToolbox

 Android utility library for device storage related operations.
-It can safely provide you internal root path and automatically detect external SD cards' path, etc.
+It can safely provide you internal root path and automatically detect external SD cards' paths, etc.

 ## Include in your project
 **Gradle dependency**